 Upgrades for mobile devices

 Although it's usually possible to perform upgrades on desktop and laptop computers, mobile devices are a different kettle of fish.
-Smartphones and tablets are not usually designed to be upgraded, although many models will allow you to add extra storage space by connecting a memory card.
+Smartphones and tablets are not usually designed to be upgraded, although some models will allow you to add extra storage space by connecting a memory card.

 Here's the general rule of thumb when it comes to obsolescence for the two big players in the mobile market: